 The early detection of hearing loss is very important for speech and language development.
 Hearing can be accurately assessed for children of any age.

 Notice to parents and guardians about hearing screeningPublic health will send the letter below to parents to inform them of the screening date:

-Grades 1-12 hearing screeningSchools can arrange hearing screeing for students, grades 1-12, with the verbal consent of the parents or guardians using the request form below:
+Schools can arrange hearing screening for students, grades 1-12, with the verbal consent of the parents or guardians using the request form below:

 Students who have passed a hearing screening within the past 12 months generally would not require an additional screening.
-An additional screening may be considered if there has been a change in the child's health or a family history of progressive hearing loss is present.
+An additional screening may be considered if there has been a change in the child's health or there is a family history of progressive hearing loss.